philips-software/terraform-aws-ecs/README.md

 | iam_instance_profile_arn | Created IAM instance profile arn. |
 | instance_sg_id | Created security group for cluster instances. |

+## Automated checks
+Currently the automated checks are limited.
+In CI the following checks are done for the root and each example.
+- lint: `terraform validate` and `terraform fmt`
+- basic init / get check: `terraform init -get -backend=false -input=false`

 ## Philips Forest

 This module is part of the Philips Forest.